 Skip to content

-Hidden Craters Hike
+Hidden Crates Hike

 Venture onto private land behind 3 locked gates to explore the upper slopes of Kona’s very own volcano – Hualalai.
 This journey provides intimate, unique access to volcanic sites.

 Not just anyone gets to explore Hualālai, the active volcano in Kona’s backyard.
 This is not your basic beach vacation.
 A ridgeline with near-sheer cliffs on either side.
-Two-hundred-and-seventy degree views at around 5500 feet.
-Three-and-a-half miles over rugged terrain with a thousand foot elevation gain and descent in these sacred lands.
+Two-hundred-and-seventy-degree views at around 5500 feet.
+Three-and-a-half miles over rugged terrain with a thousand-foot elevation gain and descent in these sacred lands.
 And all of it on land privately owned by Kamehameha Schools.
 These chasms of craters, sudden lava tubes, and old-growth forests are a crash course in volcanic activity.
 It’s only about a half-hour drive from town and up a bumpy road past the top of Kaloko Drive.

 • Stand on the edge of precipitous volcanic craters that plunge deep into the earth below